onyx-and-iris/q3rcon/README.md

 ## Your own implementation

+The included CLI is a generic implementation, while it can be used out of the box you may find that some requests result in fragmented responses.
+The solution is to implement your own version, adjusting the timings with the functional options as detailed above.
+I could have increased the default timeouts but that would add unnecessary delay for most requests, so I decided to leave those details to the users of the package.

-I've separated the q3rcon package from the CLI precisely so that you can write your own implementation, since I don't know the target game or it's commands.
-For example, in my case I've added terminal colouring and reformatted some of the command responses.
+Since you can include the q3rcon package into your own package you can easily make your own modifications, for example, I added [colour to the terminal][status] and [reformatted some of the responses][mapname].

 ## Logging

 Log level may be set by passing the `-l` flag with a number from 0 up to 6 where

 0 = Panic, 1 = Fatal, 2 = Error, 3 = Warning, 4 = Info, 5 = Debug, 6 = Trace

+[status]: ./img/status.png
+[mapname]: ./img/mapname.png